-If you check your latest edition of the Farmers’ Almanac, you’ll see in the June calendar pages that Midsummer Day is June 24th, also known as John the Baptist Day.
+If you check your latest edition of the Farmers’ Almanac, you’ll see in the June calendar pages that Midsummer Day is June 24, also known as St. John the Baptist Day.

 What is Midsummer?

-Because the solstice marks not only the Sun’s greatest potency, as well as the turning point at which the length of days begins to wane, this older viewpoint does make sense.
+This year, Midsummer comes three days after the summer solstice, the longest day of the year for those of us living north of the equator.
+Modern calendars refer to summer solstice as the first day of summer, however ancient reckoning viewed May 1 as the beginning of summer.
+The solstice was considered to be “Midsummer,” the halfway point of the season.
+Because the solstice marks not only the Sun’s greatest potency, as well as the turning point at which the length of days begins to wane, this older viewpoint makes a lot of sense.
 After all, most Americans consider Memorial Day to be the unofficial start of summer, and Labor Day the unofficial end.
 Both days fall about three weeks earlier than the astronomical dates that mark the passage of the seasons.

 Midsummer Vs Midpoint of Summer